zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Objective

-This method will obtain the name servers that serves the parent zone, i.e. the zone from which the *Child Zone* is delegated from.
+This Method will obtain the name servers that serves the parent zone, i.e. the zone from which the *Child Zone* is delegated from.

 This is done by finding the parent zone and then the name servers that serve the